tstillwell/neows-wrapper/README.md

 `NASA_API_KEY = 'DEMO_KEY'`

-Replace DEMO_KEY with your actual API key or your requests will be automatically rate-limited.
+Replace DEMO_KEY with your actual API key or your API requests will be rate-limited.